MITLibraries/dome-reports/README.md

 In the event of an invalid data load, all of that data will need to be deleted manually from the database prior to loading the correct data.

+## Logging

+Python standard logging is used in the Python scripts.
+Log entries are written by default to both the console and the file "logs/drp.log" to store events and errors with timestamps in order to assist with tracking problems.
+There is an alternate logging configuration file to specify writing only to the file and not to the console.

 ## Longer term processing issues

 Various problems can arise with sequential processing across difference servers and applications over many months and years.
 The following outlines how some of this is handled, especially in the automated aspects.